Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 "It’ll do," Ray said.
 "Let’s get into place."

 "Spread out," Spears said.
-"Cook… I dunno man.
-With no gun…"
+"Cook...
+I dunno man.
+With no gun..."

 "I’ll watch Holly and keep ‘em off you guys if they get closer," Cook promised.
 He spun his knife around his thumb and grinned.
 "Hey, this’ll be a good warmup, right?"

 Ray found a spot behind the control panel.
 It was built for Hunters, which meant it was exactly the right height for her to shelter behind and aim back toward the only entrance to their last stand.

-"Well… at least we have a good crossfire and they can only come at us one way," she said.
+"Well... at least we have a good crossfire and they can only come at us one way," she said.

 "And if we’re very, very lucky, that’ll be all we need," Garaaf said.
 He took up a spot on the left flank, in a little nook in the wall that hopefully would shield him from any pulse gun fire that came his way.
 Those things had been strong enough to knock Pete Conley off his feet and fatally slow him down: Ray didn’t want to think what harm they’d do to a Gaoian.